ello/wtf/_posts/brands-and-agencies/2017-08-21-partnerships.md

 #   - /post/about-ello
 ---

-Ello is always seeking new partners to assist in our mission of putting artists first.
+Ello is actively **seeking new partners to assist in our mission of putting artists first**.
 If you or your entity are interested in partnering with us to provide heightened visibility, influence and professional opportunity to our global community of creators please contact us at partners@ello.co.